Artemis-Kounalaki/Thesis/gene_order_conservation.md

 Find scaffold regions - unknown regions-, isoforms and haplotypic regions. <br />
 Make a file with these lines. <br />
-Remove these lines from the inital file with human protein sequences.
+Remove these lines from the initial file with human protein sequences.

 <br />